 So now you can use the metrics for each slide to tell you how your overall story performed in a 24-hour period!

 Here’s how to get a clearer picture of your audience retention rates on Instagram Stories:

-- Calculate your Instagram Stories drop off rate: This is the percentage of people who stopped watching your story somewhere between the first and last slide.
-Calculate this by taking the reach stat of your first Instagram Stories slide, subtracting the reach metric of your last slide, and then divide by the first slide’s reach.
-This will give you a percentage of how many people dropped off before reaching the end of your story.
+- Calculate your Instagram Stories watch through rate: This is the calculation of people who watched your story all the way through from the first slide to the last.
+Calculate this by taking the views stat of your first Instagram Stories slide, subtracting the views metric of your last slide, and then divide by the first slide’s views.
+This will give you a percentage of how many people stayed around till the very end of your story.

 - Calculate drop off rate after your first slide: Your first slide in an Instagram Stories series really needs to grab your viewers’ attention, so they want to stay tuned and keep watching!
 To gauge how engaging that first slide is, you can calculate the percentage of people who stopped watching after just the first slide.
-To do this, take the reach metric of the first slide, subtract the reach of the second slide, and then divide by the first slide’s reach!
+To do this, take the views metric of the first slide, subtract the views of the second slide, and then divide by the first slide’s views!

 With these calculations and percentages, you’ll have a benchmark metric to continuously improve your engagement and watch rates of your Instagram Stories.

 Analyze up to 3 months’ worth of Instagram Stories data with Later’s Instagram Stories Analytics today — available on all paid plans!